kivy/kivy/doc/sources/guide/events.rst

 One from the `on_pressed` event that is called inside the `CustomBtn` class and another from the `btn_pressed` function that we bind to the property change.

-The reason that both the functions are called is simple.
+The reason that both functions are called is simple.
 Binding doesn't mean overriding.
 Having both of these functions is redundant and you should generally only use one of the methods of listening/reacting to property changes.